ztyyLV/web-twain-docs/indepth/faqs/troubleshooting/How-to-resolve-if-Dynamic-Web-TWAIN-stops-working-on-insecure-websites-in-Chrome-94.md

 - **Resolution**

-As suggested by Google, the ultimate solution is to update your website from HTTP to HTTPS.
+As suggested by Google, the ultimate solution is to update your website from HTTP to **HTTPS**.
 Set [IfSSL](https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_IO.html?ver=latest#ifssl) to true to enable document uploading via HTTPS.

 If you need time to make the change, you may try one of the following workarounds

  - ask your end users to temporarily use Chrome v93 (or an older version) or a different web browser like Firefox/IE 10+/Edge

  - disable the block setting.
 To do that, please
-   - 1) visit chrome://flags/#block-insecure-private-network-requests
+   1) visit chrome://flags/#block-insecure-private-network-requests
-   - 2) set 'Block insecure private network requests' to Disabled
+   2) set 'Block insecure private network requests' to Disabled

 ![activating-the-WebTwain-instance-1]({{site.assets}}imgs/block-insecure-private-network-request.png)